Ronyanthony/USA2SL/index.md

 - Passport No( for Foreign Nationals please attach a copy of the passport and visa page/s related to previous visits to Sri Lanka
 - Country of the Person/s currently Living/Working/Studying/Stranded
 - Closest Sri Lankan Embassy/High Commission/Consulate General
-- Reason for return to Sri Lanka (if it is regarding a medical reason please  attach relevant Documents
+- Reason for return to Sri Lanka (if it is regarding a medical reason please  attach relevant Documents)
-- Quarantine Option
+- Quarantine Option (Government or Private)
-- Contact details (email address ,telephone no/s
+- Contact details (email address ,telephone no/s)
 - If the applicant is a Government servant please attach documents related to Foreign leave issued by the Institution

 ### 2.ETA Visa Application